FuzzyMainframes/MainframeNotebook/MVS/Adding-a-DASD-to-MVS.md

 ```
 /r 00,U
 ```
-Check the job outpoot and confirm that the RC=0.
+Check the job output and confirm that the RC=0.

 #### Mount the volume.
 ```